 Obon and Bon Odori Festival

-Join us on the weekend of July 13th & 14th for our Bon Odori, Obon/Hatsubon Service, and cemetery services.
-Below are the events scheduled for Obon weekend:
+Join us on the weekend of July 12 & 13 for our Bon Odori, Obon/Hatsubon Service, and cemetery services.
+Below are the events scheduled for Obon weekend and the days leading up to it:

 Nokotsudo Service (service held in the Hondo, with Nokotsudo visitation following) – 12:00 pm